Adaptive Sports Internship

 Interns are also tasked with completing a project that will benefit the organization.
 Examples of projects range from organizing an overnight hike to updating equipment to improve efficiency.
 Interns should discuss project ideas with the Program Director at the beginning of their internship and continuously work on them throughout their ten weeks in NH.

-Please write a letter answering the following questions:
+Please send a letter answering the following questions: